Want to stand out and capture your audience's attention?

 Did it make you sad, happy, or is it like a catchy song you can’t get out of your head?

-Good graphics can appeal to human emotions and influence your customers to behave in a certain way.
+Knowing how to create graphics good enough to appeal to human emotions is crucial.
+This can help influence your customers to behave in a certain way.

 It's easy to integrate emotion into your graphics if you leverage available design tools and technologies.